-Dr. Cullen is an Associate Professor and Director of the Child and Adolescent Psychiatry at the University of Minnesota Medical School in Minneapolis.
+Dr. Cullen (she/her) is an Associate Professor and Director of the Child and Adolescent Psychiatry at the University of Minnesota Medical School in Minneapolis.
 She received a bachelor of arts degree from the University of Chicago.
 She completed medical school, residency training, and child and adolescent psychiatry fellowship training at the University of Minnesota.
 She also completed a research training fellowship in Neurobehavioral Development at the University of Minnesota.
 She has been on the faculty in the Department of Psychiatry since 2008.
 Dr. Cullen's research focuses on adolescent depression and related problems such as self-injury.

 Dr. Klimes-Dougan is an Associate Professor of Psychology at the University of Minnesota.
 She received a bachelor of science from Loma Linda University.
 She completed doctoral training in clinical psychology at Florida State University, completed her internship at Duke University and postdoctoral fellowship at the National Institutes of Mental Health.
 She was a faculty at the Catholic University of America before being hired by the University of Minnesota in 2004.
 Dr. Klimes-Dougan's research focuses on the stress system, considering risk and protective factors for distress, depression and despair in adolescents.